boydm/policy_wonk/README.md

 PolicyWonk is a lightweight authorization and resource loading library for any Plug or Phoenix application.

+## Note on v1.0.0-rc.0

-Note: I am in the process of building version 1.0.
-The code and tests look good and I am updating the documentation now.
-Expect errors if you read the docs on this branch for now.
+I just released version 1.0.0-rc.0 to hex.
+The code and tests look good and the docs have been updated, although probably need proofreading.

 Policy Wonk is almost completely re-written for version 1.0.
 After living with it for well over a year, I realized there were a set of issues that warranted re-opening the underlying architecture.

 * It wasn't compatible with Phoenix 1.3 umbrella apps.
-Or rather, you couldn't have seperate policies for different apps in an umbrella.
+Or rather, you couldn't have separate policies for different apps in an umbrella.
 * It had a whole mess of complexity that simply wasn't needed.
 I never used most of the "shortcut" options since the more explicit versions (with slightly more